 The Communications & Engagement Department proactively works with department PIOs to expand the City's overall news coverage with local, state, national and international media.
 On a daily basis, the Department coordinates media pitches with departments, develops thoughtful campaigns and story angles, coordinates news interviews, initiates pitch calls and messages to reporters, develops strategic messages, effectively utilizes social media and conducts regular media briefings.
-News media rely on City sources for accurate information and commentary on major issues, such as the COVID-19 pandemic, infrastructure, community health, public safety and other topics.
-The City's social media channels have also become a direct source of information for residents and the media with residents viewing and engaging with our content to stay informed but also address and report concerns.

-Responsible Department: Communications & Engagement HISTORICAL PERFORMANCE (BY FISCAL YEAR)
+News media rely on City sources for accurate information and commentary on major issues, such as infrastructure, community health, public safety and other topics.
+The City's social media channels have also become a direct source of information for residents and the media with residents viewing and engaging with our content to stay informed but also address and report Responsible Department: Communications & Engagement HISTORICAL PERFORMANCE (BY FISCAL YEAR)

-\FY 2021 was higher due to the pandemic, most releases were pandemic related causing more coverage.
-CURRENT YEAR PERFORMANCE (BY QUARTER)
+$\ensuremath{^{}\text{FY}}\xspace$ 2021 was higher due to the pandemic, most releases were pandemic related causing more coverage.

 56. VOLUNTARY TURNOVER RATE

+Target: 10%

+About this measure: